Specific Rotation Equation vs. Optical Rotation – What’s the Difference?

 Normal monochromatic light emerging from a light bulb consists of an infinite number of oscillating waves in all possible planes perpendicular to the line of propagation.
 A polarizer is a special type of slit or opening that allows light propagating on one plane to pass through.
 When this light interacts with a chiral substance it speeds up or slows down, the net effect being an apparent rotation in the plane of polarized light.

 Unfortunately no correlation exists between the absolute configuration of the molecule (e.g. R- or S-) and the direction in which it rotates polarized light.
-Molecules that shift the angle clockwise are known as dextrorotatory (“right-turning”), d or (+), while those that shift the angle counter-clockwise are called levorotatory (“left-rotating”), l, or (-).
+Molecules that shift the angle clockwise are known as dextrorotatory (“right-turning”), d or (+) Those molecules that shift the angle counter-clockwise are called levorotatory (“left-rotating”), l, or (-).
 Predicting the precise rotation of a molecule with more than one chiral center is difficult since both chiral centers contribute to optical rotation.

 In this 3D projection of 2-butanol the structure on the left has the R-configuration, while its mirror image on the right is the S-isomer according to the Cahn-Ingold-Prelog rules.
 However, the structure on the left rotates plane-polarized light counter-clockwise.
 It is designated as (-) or l, while the S-isomer is (+) or l.